joseantonio2001/secure_framework/README.md

 - **Input Validation & Sanitization (Sanitize)**: Protects the application from Cross-Site Scripting (XSS) attacks by sanitizing all user-provided input.
 - **Secure Output Encoding & XSS Prevention (CSP)**: Complements input sanitization by providing a critical defense on the output layer.
 It instructs the browser to block and report a wide range of injection attacks, serving as a powerful final backstop.

+### Phase 3: Application Security Hardening

+This group of components hardens the application's configuration and communication protocols to mitigate a broad range of common attacks.

+- **Security Headers Management (SecureHeaders)**: Automatically applies crucial HTTP security headers to every response to protect against attacks like Clickjacking, MIME-type sniffing, and information leakage.

 ## Installation & Integration

 Add this line to your application's Gemfile: